JJURIZ/GA-math-matic/README.md

  # Goal
- Reach 101 points in as few rounds as possible.
+ Reach 101 points in 25 rounds or less.

  # How to Play MathMatic
 To begin, click the `Start` button.